Tyrrrz/LtGt/Readme.md

 ### Convert to Linq2Xml

-It's possible to convert LtGt's objects to `System.Xml.Linq` objects (`XNode`, `XElement`, etc).
+You can convert LtGt's objects to `System.Xml.Linq` objects (`XNode`, `XElement`, etc).
 This can be useful if you need to convert HTML to XML or if you want to use XPath to select nodes.

 ```c#
 var htmlDocument = HtmlParser.Default.ParseDocument(html);